What is Verification?

 How can I expedite the verification process?

-• Use the IRS Data Retrieval Tool OR Request Tax Return Transcripts as soon as notified.
+• Direct Data Exchange (DDX) OR Request Tax Return Transcripts as soon as notified.

 • Fill out all documents completely before submitting as incomplete documents can cause delays in the processing of your financial aid file.